Extrusion Line Control System (PLC/HMI): What It Does and How to Evaluate It

 The following sections explain what PLC and HMI actually do on an extrusion line, why recipe management is often the most valuable daily-use function, and how to evaluate an extrusion line control system by practical production fit rather than brand label alone.

-A usable extrusion line control system should be judged by production value, not by the mere presence of a PLC and touch screen.
+A usable extrusion line control system should be judged by what it actually controls in production — not by the mere presence of a PLC and touch screen.

 Extrusion line control system with PLC cabinet and HMI touch screen displaying real-time production parameters